-Day Treatment Service is certified by the Department of Health Services under Wisconsin Administrative Code Chapter DHS 75.12.
+Day Treatment Service is certified by the Department of Health Services (DHS) under Wisconsin Administrative Code Chapter DHS 75.12.

 A day treatment service is a medically monitored, and non-residential substance abuse treatment service which consists of regularly scheduled sessions of various modalities, such as individual and group counseling and case management, provided under the supervision of a physician.
 Services are provided in a scheduled number of sessions per day and week, with each patient receiving a minimum of 12 hours of counseling per week.

 One Year (Provisional)

 See Wisconsin Administrative Code Chapter DHS 75.12 (2)

 According to Chapter DHS 75.03 (2)(c) – Determination.
 Upon receipt of a completed application for certification DHS shall review the application for compliance with this chapter, which may include an on-site survey.
 Within 45 days after receiving a completed application, DHS shall either approve or deny the application.
 If the application for certification is denied, DHS shall give the individual or organization applying for certification reasons, in writing, for the denial and shall inform the individual or organization of a right to appeal that decision under par. (i).